Binturong

 Characteristics

-Binturongs, also known as bearcats, live in the canopies of tropical rain forests in southeast Asia.
+Binturongs, also known as bearcats, live in the canopies of tropical rainforests in Southeast Asia.
 They use their prehensile tail, which can be as long as their body, as another limb to help them climb.
-They have an important role in the rainforest ecosystem.
-Through their feces, they spread seeds from the fruits the eat, helping to replant the forest.
+They play a crucial role in the rainforest ecosystem.
+Through their feces, they spread seeds from the fruits they eat, helping to replant the forest.

 What’s that Smell?

 Many animals use scent to communicate.
-Binturongs have an oil gland under their tail which marks trees as they climb.
+Binturongs have an oil gland under their tail, which marks trees as they climb.
 It lets other binturongs know they are trespassing, or may help attract a mate.
-Binturongs have a very distinctive odor, similar to popcorn.
+Binturongs have a distinctive odor, similar to that of popcorn.

 Behavior

-Binturongs usually live by themselves or in small family groups consisting of a female and her immature offspring.
+Binturongs typically live alone or in small family groups, consisting of a female and her immature offspring.

 Our Animals